gosukiwi/bloki/README.md

 functions as first class citizens, immutable "variables" by default, immutable data structures, and built-in currying.
 But it also has an script feel so it's easy to think algorithms any way you like.

+# Goals
+Bloki aims to provide:

+* Garbage collection
+* An interactive development cycle though a decent REPL - Like Lisp
+* Dynamic feel, try to be as safe as possible with little info (eg, functions return always the same type, useless variables, etc) - Like F#
+* Provide and force built-in syntactical analysis (don't allow messy code) - Like Rubocop
+* There is no nil, only a `maybe` construct: `[maybe "I'm a string"]` - Like OCaml
+* Be great for web development - Like Ruby
+* Have a great ecosystem (this is the hardest, needs lots of stuff) - Like Ruby
+* Exceptions only make things worse, allow functions to return multiple values.
+Together with `maybe` it's enough - Like Go
+* There are ways to throw errors though, but they are terminal errors and very rare - Like Go

+Bloki does not yet aim to:

+* be fast
+* run everywhere
+* be stable

 # Developers
 Bloki is implemented using Common Lisp.
 It compiles bloki code down to Lisp, it can then eval it or emit machine code.